-Extremely low-income households typically require specific housing solutions such as deeper income targeting for subsidies and housing with supportive services.
-In order to address the City's extremely low-income housing need, the City has included various Programs.
+Extremely low income households typically require specific housing solutions such as deeper income targeting for subsidies and housing with supportive services.
+In order to address the City's extremely low-

 Special Housing Needs

 State housing law requires that the special needs of certain disadvantaged groups be addressed.
 The needs of the elderly, disabled, large families, female heads of households, the homeless, and farm workers are as follows: